 Cause A phytoplasma sometimes called cherry buckskin in California or albino in Oregon.
-Candidatus Phytoplasma pruni is the suggested scientific name for the Western X disease phytoplasma.
+Candidatus Phytoplasma pruni is the suggested scientific name for the X disease phytoplasma.
 X-Disease can be transmitted by budding or grafting, but because the disease is unevenly distributed in the tree, a fair number of buds will not carry the organism.
 Bud wood held in storage frequently will not transmit the disease.
 Leafhoppers spread the organisms in the orchard; Colladonus geminatus and C. reductus are the most common vectors.
 Leafhoppers positive for the X phytoplasma are most active in the spring and late summer into fall.
 There is a 1-month latent period between leafhopper acquisition from diseased trees and transmission to healthy trees.
 Attempts to control the disease's spread with insecticides for leafhopper control have been unsuccessful.
 Infected trees may not show symptoms for two years but can still be a source of inoculum for healthy trees during that time.
 There are two distinct stages of infection with an early stage characterized by low titer corresponding to mild or no symptoms and an establishment stage that corresponds to high titer, systemic virus distribution and expression of severe symptoms.
 Initial infections spread to and accumulate in the roots where the bacteria overwinter and then recolonize aerial portions of the tree in succeeding seasons.
 Suckers that emerge from stumps after cutting down the tree can still retain the pathogen and be a source of this disease.
 Attempts to control the disease's spread by removal of symptomatic branches one at a time is also unsuccessful.